All Episodes

 We've got to get more confrontational.

-And then sure enough, within hours of those remarks, two soldiers were injured when someone opened fired on the Minnesota National Guard and Minnesota police and a drive-by shooting.
+And then sure enough, within hours of those remarks, two soldiers were injured when someone opened fired on the Minnesota National Guard and Minnesota police in a drive-by shooting.

-National Guard, Minneapolis police, neighborhood security team fired upon early Sunday morning in a drive-by shooting near Pennsylvania Avenue and Broadway in Minneapolis.
+National Guard, Minneapolis Police, neighborhood security team fired upon early Sunday morning in a drive-by shooting near Pennsylvania Avenue and Broadway, Minneapolis.

 Someone inside fired several shots at a security team providing neighborhood security.